TENANCY RIGHTS GUIDE

 Keep your space in good condition

-You are responsible for keeping your room and any shared areas you use clean and undamaged.
-Normal wear and tear is expected, but avoidable damage is not.
+You are responsible for keeping your room and shared areas clean and undamaged.
+Normal wear and tear is expected โ€” avoidable damage is not.

 ๐Ÿ› ๏ธ